Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 Tea Statistics Worldwide

-1. Tea is considered the second-most popular ingest of preference worldwide.
+1. Tea is considered the second-most popular beverage of choice worldwide.

 (World Tea News)

-While coffee is a preferred ingest in many countries, when looking at worldwide drink consumption statistics, tea is the second-most consumed beverage.
-The beverage producing the top of the list is packaged water.
+While coffee is a preferred beverage in many countries, when examining global consumption data, tea ranks as the second-most consumed beverage worldwide.
+The beverage holding the top position is bottled water.

 2. Black tea is the most consumed tea around the world.